-As said, I leave it to you to decide whether the code implements the usual controlflow of while-loops.
+As said, I leave it to you to check that the code really implements the usual controlflow of while-loops.

 Next we need to consider the WHILE-statement write x, which can be used to print out the content of a variable.
 For this we shall use a Java library function.
 In order to avoid having to generate a lot of code for each write-command, we use a separate helper-method and just call this method with an appropriate argument (which of course needs to be placed onto the stack).
 The code of the helper-method is as follows.